openpnp/openpnp/Motion-Controllers.md

     Created by an OpenPnP forum member, this board is designed with PnP in mind and has up to 6 stepper drivers and 6 MOSFET outputs.
 This board is great for larger, more complex machines.
 * MKS SBASE: A popular Smoothie clone.
 Cheap, but not very well supported.

+## Peter's Head

+There is a common style of pick and place often referred to as "Peter's Head".
+This style of head has one Z axis motor which uses belts or gears to drive two nozzles.
+Due to the complex homing operation required for this type of head, you may need to use the modified Smoothie firmware found [here](https://github.com/openpnp/Smoothieware) if you have this style of head.

 # Other Options

 In general, any motion controller that can accept GCode commands for movement and output control will work with OpenPnP.
 You can even use other protocols than GCode if you are feeling adventurous.